pannous/xipher/README.md

 CAUTION: In its current implementation once the master key is stolen* somehow, then all files encrypted with it can be deciphered.
 This can easily be mitigated by using several keys, but a better approach is desirable.
 If your key is too small or if you are using it too often, you may be reducing security.
-However for a key of significant size it is almost infinitely more likely that the key will get stolen then being reverse-engineered.
+However for a key of significant size (i.e. 4GB) it is almost infinitely more likely that the key will get stolen then being reverse-engineered.

 NOTE: You can increase security significantly if you xor/encrypt zipped files, as they already contain very little structure!